-That distinction matters because many users search for “best RTSP viewer for Mac” when the real question is much narrower:
+That distinction matters because many users search for “RTSP viewer for Mac” or “best RTSP viewer for Mac” when the real question is more specific:

 - I already have an IP camera or RTSP stream

-- I need a simple local workflow
+- I need a simple local inspection workflow

 - I may want snapshots, short recordings, or a small multi-camera layout